PenguinCluster/skilled-helper-tool/README.md

-# Tradie - Solana Trading Bot
+# Tradie Provided by PANOWORKS - Solana Trading Bot

 Tradie is an innovative, open-source trading bot tailored for the Solana blockchain.
 Leveraging Jupiter for token swapping and CryptoCompare for market analysis, Tradie aims to empower traders with automated, sophisticated trading strategies.
 Developed with TypeScript, Tradie offers robust, type-safe code, enhancing both performance and maintainability.